-As you and your colleagues begin to work on the Fiscal Year (FY) 2022 appropriations bills, we respectfully request that you maintain a strong commitment to funding for the National Institutes of Health (NIH) in the Labor-Health and Human Services-Education bill.
-For the past five years, NIH has been able to advance biomedical innovation and research because of sustained investments.
-Following a year like no other in our Nation's recent history, we have seen unprecedented advances in biomedical science in response to the COVID-19 pandemic, advances that would not have been possible without the groundwork laid over many years of investment in basic research.
-We commend the Appropriators for continuing to recognize the critical role support for the NIH plays in spurring continued discoveries that will save and improve lives, and lay the foundation for new treatments and therapies that may help the United States address our most challenging public health needs.
-As researchers around the country confront the impact of the pandemic, including on their work, now, more than ever, it is essential to continue this federal support for the benefit of the American people and the importance of ensuring that our Nation remains at the forefront of medical research.
+As you and your colleagues begin to work on the Fiscal Year (FY) 2023 appropriations bills, we respectfully request that you maintain a strong commitment to funding for the National Institutes of Health (NIH) in the Labor-Health and Human Services-Education bill.
+For the last several years, NIH has been able to advance biomedical innovation and research because of sustained investments.
+The unprecedented advances in biomedical science in response to the COVID-19 pandemic would not have been possible without the groundwork laid over many years of investment in basic research.
+We commend the Appropriators for continuing to recognize the critical role support the NIH plays in spurring discoveries that will save and improve lives, and lay the foundation for new treatments and therapies that may help the United States address our most challenging public health needs.
+As researchers around the country confront the impact of the pandemic, including on their work, it is essential to continue this federal support for the benefit of the American people and the importance of ensuring that our Nation remains at the forefront of medical research.